Anthropology of Food | Section B

 Anthropology, Food Studies, Sustainability

 |Time & Place:||

-In this course you will get acquainted with the anthropological and sociological perspectives on the topic of food, get immersed deeply into the Scandinavian eating culture and the Nordic culinary revival and investigate the role of the city in rethinking our food systems.
-In between we will go out and explore Copenhagen and conduct food tastings.
+In this course, you will get acquainted with the anthropological, sociological, and historical perspectives on the topic of food, get immersed deeply into the Scandinavian eating culture and the Nordic culinary revival and investigate the role of the city in rethinking our food systems.
+In between, we will go out and explore Copenhagen and conduct food tastings.

 The overall objective of the course is to enable students to understand the disparate social and cultural meanings of food.
 The course aims to endow them with a strong sense that food is more than what is served on a plate and provide them with a valuable tool-kit filled with impressions, experiences, approaches, and concepts with which they would be able to better understand the practice of eating.

 By the end of the course, students should have:

 - developed a sense of the culinary cultures of Denmark and other countries and how these relate to broader cultures;

 - enhanced understanding of food culture in their home country and other countries after using Denmark as a case model;